-How to Celebrate Your Birthday at Disney’s Aulani Resort
+How to Celebrate Your Birthday at Disney Aulani Resort

-Any day spent at Disney’s Aulani Resort in Hawaii is a pretty dang good one.
-But a birthday at Aulani is paradise indeed.
-Here’s how to make the most of your special day at Disney’s Aulani Resort.
+Any day spent at Disney’s Aulani Resort is a good one.
+But a birthday at Aulani?
+That’s paradise, indeed.
+Here’s how to celebrate your birthday at Disney’s Aulani Resort on Oahu in Hawaii.

 How to celebrate your birthday at Disney's Aulani Resort